 By Linda D. Kozaryn, American Forces Press ServiceFebruary 26, 2007

-FORT WAINWRIGHT, Alaska, Feb.
-23, 2007 - The 25th Infantry Division's 1st Stryker Brigade Combat Team here is the first unit to employ the Army's new "reset" process to rapidly refurbish everything from M-16 rifles to state-of-the-art Stryker combat vehicles.
+FORT WAINWRIGHT, Alaska (American Forces Press Service, Feb.
+23, 2007) - The 25th Infantry Division's 1st Stryker Brigade Combat Team here is the first unit to employ the Army's new "reset" process to rapidly refurbish everything from individual weapons to state-of-the-art Stryker combat vehicles.

 The 3,000 troops and 200 contractors employed in the effort "are dedicated to getting these machines cleaned up and turned faster than normal -- in this case, probably in four months instead of six," Pace said.

 "That doesn't mean they're going to go back into combat in four months," he stressed.
 "But it means they'll be ready quicker than normal, thanks to the terrific energy on the part of the workers here and being able to buy the spare parts to get things fixed."

 Jacoby said the reset mission is all about transformation.
 "Alaska is on the leading edge of supporting the war by providing modular forces for combatant commanders," he said.

 "This is not business as usual for Fort Wainwright," he said.
 "What you see here is not business as usual for the United States Army.

 "We're proud to be a part of this," Jacoby continued.
 "I'm privileged to have the chairman up here and to get a chance to show him great Soldiers, family members and civilians who are putting their nose to the grind stone and holding up our end of the bargain."

 Col. Burt Thompson, commander of the 25th Infantry Division's 1st Stryker Brigade Combat Team, said his people are focused on getting equipment coming out of Kuwait "ready to get back into the fight."